wizardbyron/provisioners/README.md

 # Provisioners

-Provision scripts collection.
+A collection of provision scripts/configurations.

+All the scripts are tested in the VM created by vagrant.

 The latest progress please refer to [Github Project](https://github.com/wizardbyron/provisioners/projects/1).

-All the scripts are tested in the VM created by vagrant.
-Please update to latest box before provision your VM.

 ## Prerequisites